ArsenalGunners/MVMDD/README.md

 ## 5. <span id="5">Acknowledgments</span>

 The authors of this dataset are [Zida Liu](https://zidaliu.github.io/), Juan Blanco, [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
-This work was done in [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).
+This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

-Contact Information of contributors:
+Contact Information of the contributors:

 * zida.liu AT duke.edu
 * juanmblanco AT me.com